This specification defines an API that provides access to the vibration mechanism of the hosting device. Vibration is a form of tactile feedback.

 The rules for processing vibration patterns are as given in the following algorithm:

-2. Let pattern be the value of the first argument.
+1. Let pattern be the first method argument of the vibrate() method.

 1. Let list be an initially empty list, and add pattern to list.